-The Implementation of The Integration of Science and Islam in Curriculum Development in Indonesia, Malaysia and Brunei between religious and secular sciences.
+Substantively, all five State Islamic Universities (UIN) have the same concept of scientific integration and have the same goal, namely to eliminate the scientific dichotomy between religious and secular sciences.
 But in the context of using its nomenclature, 2 UINs use the term integrationinterconnection, while the other 3 UINs use the term scientific integration.
 In addition, if classified there are 3 grades in seeing the concept of scientific integration in UIN throughout Indonesia, namely: First Grade is owned by UIN Maulana Malik Ibrahim and UIN Sunan Kalijaga Yogyakarta.
 Both UINs have formulated the concept of systematic integration, starting from the philosophical paradigm to the operational curriculum development and learning process.
 Second Grade, owned by UIN Sunan Gunung Djati Bandung and UIN Syarif Hidayatullah Jakarta.
 Both UINs have the concept of scientific integration, but they are still in the form of pastiche, have not been formulated operationally and so far do not have operational reference books that can be used as guidelines by the academic community.
 G r a d C e t i g a, owned by UIN Alauddin Makassar.
 This UIN is still in the process of understanding and studying the scientific integration model that will be developed.